-- 1. Students are allowed to check out six library books for a period of three weeks.
-Books may be renewed twice. - 2.
-Students may be limited to checking out two books on the same subject depending on classroom assignments. - 3.
-No fines are charged for overdue library books; however, students with overdue books may need to renew or return items before checking out additional materials.
+- Students are allowed to check out six library books for a period of three weeks.
+Books may be renewed twice. - Students may be limited to checking out two books on the same subject depending on classroom assignments. - 3.
+No fines are charged for overdue library books; however, students with overdue books may need to renew or return books before checking out additional materials.
 Overdue notices are sent to students once a semester.
-Students with books overdue for an extended period of time (over five weeks) may be subject to lost fees.
-Students must address overdue or lost book issues before attending dances or graduation.
+Lost books must be paid for or replaced before a student graduates or leaves CHS.